source-data/soda-curation/README.md

    - Analyzes the contents of the input ZIP file
    - Identifies key components such as XML, DOCX, PDF, and figure files
    - Creates a structured representation of the manuscript
+   - The needed information is extracted from the `<notes>` tag in the XML file.

 2. **Figure Caption Extraction**